LiteLDev/liteloaderbds-documentation/en/Usage.md

 ```

 #### Manual installation

-Please install BDS before installing LiteLoaderBDS. due to Minecraft's EULA, we are unable to provide a download service for BDS.
-You can download the BDS from [Minecraft official website](https://www.minecraft.net/en-us/download/server/bedrock) and unzip it.
-Please note that Minecraft is not part of LiteLoaderBDS, so we do not provide any technical support for Minecraft.

 If you do not want to use Lip, or if you want to do some advanced operations, you can install LiteLoaderBDS manually. follow these steps to install it: